torikushiii/hoyolab-auto/README.md

      ```
    - Open `config.json5` and update it with your application's configuration settings.
    - Set environment variable `CONFIG_PATH` to alter the configuration file path (default to `./config.json5`).

+**Important for Docker Users:**
+When running with Docker, the cache file will be created inside the container at `/app/data/cache.json`.
+To persist cache data between container restarts, ensure the `data` directory is properly mounted as a volume (this is already configured in the provided `docker-compose.yml`).

 **3. Building and Running with Docker Compose**